-where $TC{coverage, no offer}$ is the total cost to the firm and the individual for the worker to obtain coverage if the firm does not offer ESI, $C{Employer\ penalty}$ equals the employer penalty, and $C{Employee\ coverage}$ is the cost for employees to purchase equivalent coverage in the Exchange, taking into account applicable premium subsidies.
+where $TC{coverage, no offer}$ is the total cost to the firm and the individual for the worker to obtain coverage if the firm does not offer ESI, $C{Employer \ penalty}$ equals the employer penalty, and $C{Employee \ coverage}$ is the cost for employees to purchase equivalent coverage in the Exchange, taking into account applicable premium subsidies.

 Here, the cost of the employer health plan (ESI) is estimated as described in Section 4.3.
 Taxes include all payroll and income taxes on individuals and employers in California pursuant to state and federal tax code; these include Federal and State payroll and income taxes, Social Security, Medicare, Unemployment, State Disability, and Employment Training.
 The employer penalty is calculated by firm characteristics as required by the ACA and described in Section 4.6.
-The cost to provide equivalent coverage in the Exchange refers to the amount employees would pay for their families to purchase a plan through the Exchange of equal actuarial value to that of the employer plan.
+The cost to provide equivalent coverage in the Exchange refers to the amount employees would pay for their families to purchase a plan through the Exchange that is of equal actuarial value to that of the employer plan.

 Equations (1) and (2) provide the mean cost for an employee in the firm to obtain coverage through ESI or through alternative plans.
 Where (1) is less than (2), employers have an incentive to offer ESI.
-Alternatively, where (2) is less than (1) employers have a greater incentive to not offer coverage and pay the applicable employer penalties, and the decision to not offer provides eligible employees access to subsidies through the Exchange.
-For those firms offering coverage in the status quo, CalSIM calculates (1) and (2) for those employees with ESI, effectively making the decision only over those who currently take-up coverage.
+Alternatively, where (2) is less than (1) employers have a greater incentive to not offer coverage and pay the applicable employer penalties for their eligible employees to access subsidies through the Exchange.
+For those firms offering coverage in the status quo, CalSIM calculates (1) and (2) for those employees with ESI, effectively making the decision only over those who currently take up coverage.
 Alternatively, for firms that do not offer coverage in the status quo, CalSIM estimates (1) and (2) across all employees.

-To account for levels of inertia in employer behavior centered on the status quo, CalSIM requires the combined employer and employee savings to exceed 10 percent to initiate any change in the firm's offering status away from the status quo.
+To account for inertia in employer behavior, CalSIM requires the combined employer and employee savings to exceed 10 percent to initiate any change in the firm's offering status.
 Additionally, CalSIM assumes a compensating wage effect where, regardless of the employer decision, the total compensation to employees remains constant such that all costs and savings due to the employer's decision are passed on to employees through decreases or increases in wages.